dotztv/dotzbot/README.md

 [![wakatime](https://wakatime.com/badge/github/dotztv/dotzbot.svg)](https://wakatime.com/badge/github/dotztv/dotzbot)

 it's a simple discordpy bot im making as a learning project, also cause i was insanely bored
-i'm not going to lie, i did use a bit of github copilot for this. but that's because i didnt know anything and i didnt feel like reading docs.
+i'm not going to lie, i did use a good bit of github copilot for this.

 Entire TODO put into trello.com.
 > <https://trello.com/b/uNPHRG3L/dotzbot>